staslebedenko/argocd-workshop/04_AppOfApps_ordering_observability/readme.md

 kubectl apply -f argo-cd-apps/app-of-apps.yaml
 ```

-Now we getting a new error with this deployment
+!!!Important thing!!!
+App of Apps manifest should target argocd namespace and argo project should allow this :), otherwise you can get error like below.
 ![image](https://github.com/user-attachments/assets/5fd474de-a6f9-4cae-81d4-0c5c8c8ca8d4)

-The root app of apps file should target namespace argo, but project devbcn-demo explicitly forbids any other namespaces, so we should change spec: project: devbcn-demo to common-resources to fix our problem
+The root app of apps file should always target destination namespace argo, but if for example, our project devbcn-demo will explicitly forbid any other namespaces, then we should explicitly set this App of Apps manifest to  common-resources project.

 ```yaml
 # argo-cd-apps/app-of-apps.yaml